 What Is Prior Art Search?

 A Prior art search is a dedicated search to determine whether there exists any evidence that could deem a patent/application invalid.
-Based on the purpose of the search, prior art searches include three types: Novelty Searches, Invalidity Searches, and FTO Searches.
+Based on the purpose of the search, prior art searches fall into three categories: Novelty Searches, Invalidity Searches, and FTO Searches.

 What Are The Different Types Of Prior Art Search?